 This print poetry journal publishes about 40% of the submissions they receive.
-They also pay \$100 for one of the accepted poems.
-That is the only payment they make.
+They also award one of the accepted poems \$100.
+That is the only payment they gave out.
 They do not give out contributor copies, so if that is a dealbreaker for you, don't submit.
 They do have lovely covers.
+They were closed to submissions at the time of this update.